 “Things have not gone smoothly for everyone who has taken DePuy’s payment offer.
 One patient, Paula Laverty, received a hospital bill for $41,578 and a call from the facility warning her that the bill would be turned over soon to a collection agency.
 Ms. Laverty, of Cape Elizabeth, Me., said she spent weeks calling the firm handling claims related to DePuy’s A.S.R.
 She said she eventually learned that the implant maker had paid the hospital $18,000 for her replacement procedure and that the $41,578 represented the remaining charges.”
 NY Times Article: The High Cost Of Failing Artificial Hips

 It’s a tough situation for many patients who need immediate surgery to replace the bad ASR Hip.
-Afterwards, they face mounting medical bills from hospitals, surgeons, and even their own insurance companies.
+Afterward, they face mounting medical bills from hospitals, surgeons, and even their own insurance companies.
 According to the NY Times article,

 “Insurers are alerting patients that they plan to recover their expenses from any settlement money that patients receive.
 Medicare is also expected to try to recover its costs.”